AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 ## What's Next {#whats-next}

-Once you have learned Ingesting Content into Target in Content Transfer Tool, you can view logs upon completion of each step (extraction and ingestion) and look for errors.
+Once you have completed Ingesting Content into Target, you can view logs of each step (extraction and ingestion) and look for errors.
 See [Viewing Logs for a Migration Set](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/viewing-logs.html?lang=en) to learn more.